malfarasplux/SyncXsens/README.md

 2. Turn your device on and select the 2 channels used as RAW 100Hz
 ![RAW](/img/RAW.jpg)

-3. Set the TCP integreation checkbox ON and default port.
+3. Set the TCP integration checkbox ON and default port.
 ![TCP](/img/TCP_checked.jpg)

 4. When launched, make sure the websocket connects to your local TCP/IP.
 IP can be manually input in the code.